Christian Marclay

 Christian Marclay (born January 11, 1955) is a visual artist and composer.
 He holds both American and Swiss nationality.

-Marclay's work explores connections between sound, noise, photography, video, and film.
+Marclay's work explores connections between sound art, noise music, photography, video art, film and digital animations.
 A pioneer of using gramophone records and turntables as musical instruments to create sound collages, Marclay is, in the words of critic Thom Jurek, perhaps the "unwitting inventor of turntablism."
 His own use of turntables and records, beginning in the late 1970s, was developed independently of but roughly parallel to hip hop's use of the instrument.

 Early life and education

 Christian Marclay was born on January 11, 1955, in San Rafael, Marin County, California, to a Swiss father and an American mother and raised in Geneva, Switzerland.
-He studied at the Ecole Supérieure d'Art Visuel in Geneva (1975–1977), the Massachusetts College of Art in Boston (1977–1980, Bachelor of Fine Arts) in the Studio for Interrelated Media Program, and the Cooper Union in New York (1978).
+He studied at the Ecole Supérieure d'Art Visuel in Geneva (1975–1977), the Massachusetts College of Art and Design in Boston (1977–1980, Bachelor of Fine Arts) in the Studio for Interrelated Media Program, and the Cooper Union in New York (1978).
 As a student he was notably interested in Joseph Beuys and the Fluxus movement of the 1960s and 1970s.
 Long based in Manhattan, Marclay has in recent years divided his time between New York and London.